What is the issue in England and Wales?

 We believe patients deserve better than a watered-down version of the current contract: activity targets (UDAs) are bad for both patients and dentists.

-We are concerned about the implementation of any revised contract and we want assurances that practices can retain viable business models, and that patient access will not be compromised.
+We are concerned about the implementation of any revised contract and we want assurances that practices can retain viable business models.,

-We will continue to press the Department of Health, NHS England and its local commissioners to drive forward meaningful contract reform and to fully support those participant practices.
+We will continue to press the Department of Health and Social Care, NHS England and its local commissioners to drive forward meaningful contract reform and to fully support those participant practices.

 Read more about our work on